savicsorg/rhies_Mediators/rhies_FacilityRegistryMediator/README.md

-## RHIES Facility Registry mediator ##
+## RHIES Facility Registry Mediator ##
-The Facility Registry project is created using NodeJs
+The Facility Registry Mediator project is created using NodeJs

 ### Prerequisites ###
 * VS code or any editor you prefere